-Persons who have been in India for 182 days or less OR he/she is in India for a period of 60 days or less even after completing 365 days in the preceding four years.
-There was a proposal in this year’s budget to reduce this number to 120 days for certain income categories.
+Persons who have been in India for 120 days or less OR he/she is in India for a period of 60 days or less even after completing 365 days in the preceding four years.

 You can be classified as an NRI only under Fema to be able to open an NRE or NRO account.
 You need not be classified as an NRI under Income Tax Act.

 1) you can convert your existing savings account to an NRE or NRO Account

 2) Or you can open a new one from scratch in case you don’t have regular savings account under your name

 One important similarity to note between the two is that both are rupee-denominated bank accounts.
 All major private and public sector banks offer NRE and NRO bank accounts for NRIs.

 Let’s straight away dive into the NRE and NRO account difference:

 NRE Account is well suited for those who want to send the money they have earned overseas to India.

 This is basically for your foreign currency savings.
 Your NRE Account can be in the form of a savings bank account, a recurring deposit, or a fixed deposit.
 Your money is converted into Indian currency at the time of deposit.

 The interest earned from an NRE account and also the principal amount are exempt from tax in India.
 It can be opened as a joint account with other NRIs or residents.
 The amount deposited can be free repatriated to other countries.